joshbeckman/notes/notes/_posts/2024-02-11-about-the-index.md

 - taxonomy
 ---

-There are categories; they are used as tags.
+[The topics](/tags) are categories; they are used as tags.
-Any note can be tagged with one or more categories.
+Any note can be tagged with one or more topics.
 The numbers don't matter; what matters is that they are numerically sorted and numerically related.

 The system structure and theory is roughly based on the ideas of <a href="https://johnnydecimal.com" target="_blank">Johnny.Decimal</a>.